keplerlab/AI-Saturday/week1/prerequisite.md

 ```
 apt-get install ssh-copy-id (Unix)

-brew install ssh-copy-id (mac)
+brew install ssh-copy-id (mac) ( Assuming you already have homebrew installed on your Mac)

 ```

 ### Step 2: Ensure public keys are available
-- cd into ~/.ssh directory  (~ is home your directory) # WINODWS USERS enter command: cd and create new directory using command mkdir .ssh
+- cd into ~/.ssh directory  (~ is home your directory)
 - if you don't have an .ssh directory in your home folder, create it (mkdir .ssh)
 - if you don't have an id_rsa.pub file in your .ssh folder, create it (ssh-keygen and hit Enter  3 times)